Causaly vs Iris.ai (2026)

 by Causaly

-Agentic AI platform for life sciences with biomedical knowledge graph for R&D decision velocity in drug discovery and development.
-Custom enterprise pricing — typically $200K-$2M+/year.
+Agentic AI platform for life sciences R&D with proprietary biomedical knowledge graph.
+Autonomous research agents for target identification and drug repositioning.
+Custom enterprise pricing.

 Iris.ai